Treatment and Drug Options for Alzheimer's Disease

-The fifth drug, Namenda® (memantine), is approved for treatment of moderate to severe Alzheimer’s disease.
+A fifth drug, Namenda® (memantine), is approved for treatment of moderate to severe Alzheimer’s disease.
 It appears to protect the brain’s nerve cells against excessive amounts of the chemical glutamate, a condition caused by damaged cells in Alzheimer’s.

 How these Drugs Work

 These drugs may work for some people but not others, and they do not stop the progression of Alzheimer’s disease.
 Instead, the drugs may delay it or help with symptom control for a period of time, particularly in the earlier stages of the disease.
 This action, in turn, may help patients with their attention and focus, cognitive abilities, memory, and communication skills.

 Always talk to a doctor about the pros and cons of trying a particular drug treatment, alone or in combination with other drugs or with behavioral approaches.
 Even if certain medicines are well tolerated by most patients, drugs may have side effects such as:

 - Loss of appetite